 The Storage Room is a speakeasy hidden in the basement of The Cheese Salon, a cheese shop.
 You walk through the shop, push past a slightly unlatched white door, then through another wooden door, and suddenly you’re in a snug, dimly lit bar.

-This is the most authentically prohibition-era speakeasy I have been to in Seoul.
-Even the menu is designed to look like a newspaper, with articles from the era, and the cocktail list features classics people were drinking during Prohibition.
+This is the most authentically Prohibition-era speakeasy I went to in Seoul.
+Even the menu is designed to look like a newspaper, complete with articles from the era, and the cocktail list features classics people were drinking during Prohibition.

-The bar was really cool, but there were only two signature cocktails, and they weren’t on the menu.
+The bar was really cool, but there were only two signature cocktails, and they aren’t on the menu.
 You have to ask the bartender for them.
-I always go for the signatures, since classics I can get anywhere.
-That said, the two I did try were well made!
+I always go for the signatures, since I can get classics anywhere.
+That said, the two I tried were well made.

 Best Cocktail Bars in Yongsan